-Employee management, sometimes referred to as staff management, is the practice of improving the quality and quantity of work performed at your company.
-Employee management practices give CEOs and line managers alike the tools they need to optimize their organization at every level.
+Employee management, sometimes referred to as staff or talent management, is the practice of improving the quality and quantity of work performed at your company.
+Employee management practices give CEOs and HR teams alike the tools they need to optimize their organization at every level.

 Employee management software is designed to monitor and measure employee performance to show who is best contributing to your company.
 This software enables managers to improve productivity amongst their workforce by using real-time activity monitoring and measuring tools.